dinisvictor/rumos_bank_env/README.md

     ghcr.io/dinisvictor/mlruns
 ```

-All components are public: both the GitHub repository and the associated container packages, ensuring that the entire project can be evaluated and reproduced without requiring any authentication or access credentials.
+All components are public: both the GitHub repository and the containeres packages.

-This project demonstrates a robust, end-to-end MLOps solution and adheres to best practices in data science, software development, and cloud-native deployment.
+This project helped me understand the full lifecycle of a machine learning solution, from exploration to deployment — all following industry-standard tools and workflows.